mjmoon/blog/collections/_menu/contact.md

 ---
 <div class="row">
     <div class="4u 12u$(small)">
         If you have any feedbacks, please feel free to contact me using the contact form.
-You can also find me on social networks.
+You can also find me on social media.
     </div>
     <div class="6u$ 12u$(small)">
         <ul class="icons square">